Jack Welch

-John Francis Welch Jr. (November 19, 1935 – March 1, 2020) was an American business executive, chemical engineer, and writer.
-He was Chairman and CEO of General Electric (GE) between 1981 and 2001.
+John Francis Welch Jr. (November 19, 1935 – March 1, 2020) was an American business executive.
+He was chairman and CEO of General Electric (GE) between 1981 and 2001.

-When Welch retired from GE, he received a severance payment of $417 million, the largest such payment in business history up to that point.
+His long career at GE has left a polarizing legacy.
+His decisions to adapt GE into a financial company have been poor for investors; and critics argue that his cut-throat work culture is responsible for the modern American capitalist philosophy of constant turnover and has decreased job stability in the United States since the 1980s.
+This culture has been adopted at many companies, such as Amazon and Uline.

+When Welch retired from GE, he received a severance payment of $417 million; at that time this was the largest such payment in business history.
 In 2006, Welch's net worth was estimated at $720 million.